twocngdagz/Assignment-Shapes/README.md

 - Add the cube and sphere to the `run.php` script.
 - The **total area** is the sum for the area of each shape.
 - The **total volume** is the sum for the volume of each **3D shape**.
 Ignore 2D shapes from the array.
-- Create PHPUnit tests for each class in the `src` directory.
+- Create PHPUnit tests for each class file.

 # Requirements